Classification of spin-chain braid representations: Details for proof of Theorem

 Note that this verifies the action $w a_{ij} = a_{w(i) w(j)}$ as in Theorem~\ref{th:constraints}. \\ On an edge $(i,j)$ the action is (localised at this edge) as follows. \\ Firstly the transposition $(i,j)$ gives $\mat{cc} a_{ij} & b_{ij}\\c_{ij}&d_{ij}\tam \stackrel{(ij)}{\leadsto} \mat{cc} d_{ij} & c_{ij}\\b_{ij}&a_{ij}\tam$. \\ On a signed edge this is $\mat{cc} a_{ij} & b_{ij}\\c_{ij}&0\tam \stackrel{(ij)}{\leadsto} \mat{cc} 0 & c_{ij}\\b_{ij}&a_{ij}\tam$ which, up to X-equivalence, is simply a sign change.
 So here the claim follows from the use of the natural order in the construction of $\Rec$ in \ref{pa:rec}(iv).
 On a 0 edge agreement is trivial.
 On a $\off$ edge we have agreement up to X-equivalence as required. \\ Secondly consider transposition $(i,k)$ on an $(i,j)$ edge: $\mat{cc} a_{ij} & b_{ij}\\c_{ij}&d_{ij}\tam \stackrel{(ik)}{\leadsto} \mat{cc} a_{kj} & b_{kj}\\c_{kj}&d_{kj}\tam = \mat{cc} d_{jk} & c_{jk}\\b_{jk}&a_{jk}\tam $ (noting $k>j$).

 }}

 Figure~\ref{fig:hex34} illustrates the action of $\Sym_N$ on an example solution.
+The change expressed at the level of $\SSS_N^\C$ is

-Observe that up to `signs' the collection of triangle configurations are simply rearranged on $K_N$ by the permutation.
+(NB the specific {\em names} $\alpha_1$ etc used here to represent parameter values are not portable in general --- only which are `related' and which are independent.
+To give a point in type-space we would need to order the component nations.)
+Ignoring parameters, i.e. at the level of $\SSS_N$, this is of course the same as the direct action.
+Now observe that up to `signs' the collection of triangle configurations are simply rearranged on $K_N$ by the permutation.
 For example the fff triangle moves from vertices 123 to 124 under the action of $(34)\in \Sym_N$.
 (In the illustrated case there are no sign changes since 3,4 are adjacent and the 34-edge is $\off$-decorated.)
-Since triangles are at most rearranged up to signs, the relationships of $\alpha_i$ and $\beta_i$ parameters are preserved, so the open conditions defining the type-space are preserved.
-In the given example, the change, expressed at the level of configurations is
+Since triangles collectively are at most rearranged up to signs, the relationships of $\alpha_i$ and $\beta_i$ parameters are preserved, so the open conditions defining the type-space are preserved.

-(NB the specific names used for parameters are not important --- only which are related and which are independent.
-To give a point in type-space we would need to order the components.)

 \ignore{{

 \ppm{ ????
 If $i<k$ then this simply swaps-in the $ik$ edge: $\mat{cc} a_{ij} & b_{ij}\\c_{ij}&d_{ij}\tam \leadsto \mat{cc} a_{ik} & b_{ik}\\c_{ik}&d_{ik}\tam$ ????} Comparing with the other side of the square, using \eqref{eq:act13} say, we end up with $ \mat{cc} 0 & \mu_{12}\\ \mu_{12}&0\tam$ going either way.
 The other cases are: 123 in same nation (subcases ... as per rule-of-9?); or 123 all in different nations... . ... \ppm{-FINISH.
 If $i>k$ then ...
 Where $k$ is in the same nation, this is ...; \\ finally where $k$ is in a different nation ...
 FINISH. [-could use example following \ref{de:TTTN}?]
 Theorem~\ref{th:JJN} follows immediately. }